-After reading and reviewing two of Dr. Loretta Breuning’s books – „I, Mammal” and „Meet your Happy Chemicals” – here on Psychology Corner, she invited me to read and review her latest book – „Beyond Cynical” – that has been released in September.
+After reading and reviewing two of Dr. Loretta Breuning’s books – „I, Mammal” and „Meet your Happy Chemicals” – here on Psychology Corner, she invited me to read and review her latest book – „Beyond Cynical” – which has been released in September.
 After my previous and very enjoyable experience of reading the first two books, I was looking forward to reading „the new one”.
 Little did I know that this was going to be the best experience so far!

 About the Author: Dr. Loretta Graziano Breuning, Ph.D. – Professor Emerita of Management at California State University, East Bay, and a docent at the Oakland Zoo.

 „Beyond Cynical” addresses the main subjects that are also present in Dr. Breuning’s previous books – the mammalian brain and happy chemicals – in a new, more practical way, that is meant to help us transcend our natural proneness to negativity.
 (If you don’t know what the “Mammalian Brain” and „Happy Chemicals” are, read this article first.

 Yes, the mammalian brain feels quite at home generating negative scenarios or threats for us to measure our survival abilities with, but that does not mean we are its prisoners and can’t rewire the way we relate to positive chemical rewards.

 The book is divided into ten, very well articulated Chapters, each of them addressing an informational or practical segment that will give us better understanding of the cynicism in our world (both inner and outer) and find out modalities to live with the negativity the world inherently displays at times, rather than making it the focus of our attention, in the detriment of all the beauty and good world has to offer.